 Give your greens a bit of crunch with John Torode’s speedy side – perfect for Sunday lunch.

-Slow-cooked cabbage leaves stuffed with a tasty rice mixture make a hearty veggie main, or an unusual side dish.
+Slow-cooked cabbage leaves stuffed with a tasty rice mixture make a hearty veggie main, or an alternative side dish.

-This thrifty pasta dish of Savoy greens and crispy 'pangrattato' breadcrumbs is delicious in its simplicity.
+This thrifty pasta dish of Savoy greens and crispy pangrattato breadcrumbs is beautiful in its simplicity.

-For a quick version of sauerkraut, try cabbage simmered in white wine, with onion and herbs.
-The acidity of this side dish pairs beautifully with the unctuousness of roast pork.
+For a quick version of sauerkraut, try cabbage simmered in white wine, with onions and herbs.
+The acidity of this side dish pairs well with the unctuousness of roast pork.